pedrocarrijo95/pedrocarrijo95/readme.md

 🧠 With over 9 years of experience (yes, I started at 14), I currently work as a **Senior Cloud Solution Engineer at Oracle**, leading strategic PoCs and helping enterprise clients optimize microservices architectures with Kubernetes, DevOps, CI/CD, messaging, and cloud-native patterns.

 💡 Passionate about Java, AI, and emerging technologies, I’ve worked across ecosystems using Java, Python, Node.js, and more.
-I'm also active in the tech community as a speaker, DevRel contributor, and mentor — having spoken at events like **JavaOne, TDC, Microsoft Build, Oracle Cloud World DevTour, SouJava and among other**.
+I'm also active in the tech community as a speaker, DevRel contributor, and mentor — having spoken at events like **JavaOne, TDC, Microsoft Build, Oracle Cloud World DevTour, SouJava and among others**.

 🧩 I build things using:
 - Java (Helidon, Spring, GraalVM)